 The Intergovernmental Panel on Climate Change’s Sixth Assessment Report (AR6) is a comprehensive analysis of the physical science associated with climate change.
 In the second in Energetics’ series on AR6, we explore what the findings mean in physical terms for Australia and the potential impacts for our businesses and communities.
-The podcast is hosted by Energetics’ climate strategist, Robyn Ashton.
-Robyn is joined by Energetics’ climate risk consultant Anna Kuiper who is a lawyer with expertise in international and domestic climate policy settings, regulation, compliance and climate related litigation.
+The podcast is hosted by Energetics’ Head of Decarbonisation, Aidan Ashton.
+Aidan is joined by Energetics’ climate risk consultant Anna Kuiper who is a lawyer with expertise in international and domestic climate policy settings, regulation, compliance and climate related litigation.
 Energetics’ guest for the podcast is Dr Sarah Perkins-Kirkpatrick.
 Sarah is a 2017 future fellow awardee at the school of science, UNSW Canberra.
 She was previously based at the Climate Change Research Centre at UNSW Sydney and is currently a chief investigator with the ARC Centre of Excellence for Climate Extremes.

 Listen to our podcast.

 The following is based on the transcript of the podcast episode.

 (Sarah Perkins-Kirkpatrick) The biggest finding is that climate change is unequivocal and we are to blame for that.
 This is the sixth phase of the IPCC process which has been underway for about 30 years.
 With each report the certainty around the facts that a) the climate is changing and b) it's because of us, has only increased.
 Now it's irrefutable.